Subgap states at ferromagnetic and spiral-ordered magnetic chains in two-dimensional superconductors. I. Continuum description: Ferromagnetic interface

-for $0 \leq k_x < k_F$ and $C_m = \pi \rho V_m/k_F$.
+for $0 \leq k_x < k_F$ and $C_m = \pi \rho V_m/k_F$ [Eq.\ \eqref{eq:Cm}].
 Equation \eqref{eq:omega_YSR} extends the well known expression for single impurity YSR states \cite{Yu1965,Shiba1968,Rusinov1969,Balatsky2006,vonOppen2013,Heimes2015,Ojanen2015} into a hybridized band, and we identify this structure as the band formed by the overlapping YSR wave functions in the dense impurity limit.
+Hence, we identify these bands, arising purely from the LWA, as corresponding to Shiba bands.